 |Transmission||5-speed manual or a CVT|

-Nissan Kicks compact SUV has achieved Inmetro (National Institute of Metrology, Quality and Technology) certification for its fuel efficiency, claims some Brazilian reports.
-Powered by a 1.6-litre flex-fuel (ethanol/petrol) engine, the Brazilan-spec model returns mileage as high as 13.7kmpl.
-Running only on the ethanol, the compact SUV gives an average of 8.1kmpl on the urban roads and 9.6kmpl on freeways.
+The Brazil-spec Nissan Kicks achieved Inmetro (National Institute of Metrology, Quality and Technology) certification for its fuel efficiency.
+Packed with a 1.6-litre flex-fuel (ethanol/petrol) engine, the Brazilan-spec model returns an impressive 13.7kmpl.
+While running only on the ethanol, the compact SUV gives an average of 8.1kmpl on the urban roads and 9.6kmpl on freeways.

-In the compact SUV segment, the Nissan Kicks will be positioned against the new Ford EcoSport.
-With competitive pricing, this new SUV will also take on the Renault Duster, Tata Nexon, Maruti Vitara Brezza and Hyundai Creta that are currently dominating the segment.
+In India, the Nissan Kicks will be positioned against the new Ford EcoSport.
+With competitive pricing, this new SUV will also take on the Renault Duster, Tata Nexon, Maruti Vitara Brezza and Hyundai Creta.
 So there is a very high possibility that the Nissan Kicks could be priced competitively to take a lead over its rivals.
 Read: New Nissan Sunny – All You Need To Know

-The Nissan Kicks is based on the Kicks concept that was first showcased at the 2014 Sao Paulo Auto Show.
-This concept was designed under the alliance of Nissan Design America (NDA) San Diego, California and Nissan Design America (NDA-R) – the company’s Brazil-based design studio satellite, especially for the emerging markets.
+Nissan Kicks SUV was first previewed in its concept avatar at the 2014 Sao Paulo Auto Show in Latin America.
+The concept was designed under the alliance of Nissan Design America (NDA) San Diego, California and Nissan Design America (NDA-R) – the company’s Brazil-based design studio satellite, especially for the emerging markets.
 The entire concept design project was lead by Nissan’s Global Design Centre in Japan.
-This crossover has been designed especially for the growing markets such as Brazil and other South American countries.

-Dimensions of the Kicks measure 4,295mm in length, 1,760mm in width and 1,590mm in height.
-It comes with a wheelbase of 2,610mm.
-The company, however, could trim it to achieve four meters length for the Indian market.
+Proportionally, the Kicks measures 4,295mm in length, 1,760mm in width and 1,590mm in height with a wheelbase of 2,610mm.
+The company, however, could trim it down for achieving four meters length for the Indian market.
 This will allow the car to avail the tax benefits offered on sub-4 metre cars in the country.

-Feature-wise, the Kicks will be loaded one.
-Its top-end SL trim will have lots of comfort and connectivity features to offer such as a light tan and black colour interior, 7.0-inch touchscreen infotainment system with around view monitor, flat-bottomed leather-wrapped steering wheel with controls, start/stop button, automatic climate control, an instrument cluster integrated large color MID and analog speedometer.
+Feature-wise, the Kicks is a loaded one.
+Its top-end SL trim comes with a pack of advanced comfort and connectivity features to offer such as a light tan and black colour interior, 7.0-inch touchscreen infotainment system with around view monitor, flat-bottomed leather-wrapped steering wheel with controls, start/stop button, automatic climate control, an instrument cluster integrated large colour MID and analogue speedometer.